 As mentioned earlier, in December 2019 Congress altered the IRA landscape yet again.
-Also as previously noted, the age at which you need to start taking RMDs was increased from age 701⁄2 to 72.
+Also as previously noted, the age at which you need to start taking RMDs was increased from age $70\frac{1}{2}$ to 72 (and later 73).
 That was good news.
 However, the Act brought bad news for most people trying to maximize deferral of IRA distributions after their death.